The T6 vertebra

 - The thoracic vertebrae increase in size down the back because they support an increasing amount of weight the lower down the back they are located.

 Problems and treatment

-Although the rib cage lends added protection to the T6 vertebra, there are plenty of people who still suffer from neural compression in the thoracic region.
-They may experience symptoms of radiating pain, localized pain, travelling or stationary tingling and numbness, or sensations of weakness.
+Although the rib cage lends added protection to the T6 vertebra, there are plenty of people who still develop neural compression in the thoracic region.
+They may experience symptoms of radiating pain, localized pain, traveling or stationary tingling and numbness or sensations of weakness.